tbrandenburg/pycontextify/docs/MCP_SERVER.md

 ### Production Deployment
 1. Use dedicated index directory
 2. Enable auto-persist for state preservation
-3. Set reasonable crawl delays (2-3 seconds)
-4. Use environment variables for configuration
+3. Use environment variables for configuration
-5. Monitor memory usage with large indexes
+4. Monitor memory usage with large indexes

 ### Development Setup
 1. Use separate index per project